"Five Points of a New Architecture": Villa Savoye

 The spatial properties of the free design, particularly, the circulation of ramps and stairs that flow through the house, have been extensively examined, as expressions of Le Corbusier's notion of the "promenade architecturale".
 Essentially, a scripted path of movement, offering diversity and complexity of varying views, with some aspects intentionally aimed towards the exterior, and others reflecting the interior of the space.
 Further, the spiral stairs and the multi-storey ramps ascend in both concord and contrast of one other, as the tilted plane of the ramp connects various levels in an uninterrupted path, concluding outside at a curved solarium situated above the terrace.
 On the other hand, the stairs incrementally disrupt Le Corbusier's preferred direction of movement, contradicting the "promenade."

 The house was plagued with mechanical and structural issues, as its impracticality resulted in inhabitability.
 The Savoye's complaints were well documented but largely unaddressed, citing pervasive leaking and flooding throughout the site.
 However, Le Corbusier did not formally recognize many of these functional defects, and the space continued to be afflicted with problems, with the extensive leakage eventually causing the owners to abandon habitation around 1939.
-Paradoxically, though the architect famously declared "a house is machine for living in" (French: "une maison est une machine-à-habiter), the Villa Savoye became a categorically unliveable construction.
+Paradoxically, though the architect famously declared "a house is machine for living in" (French: "une maison est une machine-à-habiter", cf. Machine aesthetic), the Villa Savoye became a categorically unliveable construction.
 Apart from brief occupation by German and then American forces during World War II, it remained mostly unoccupied and in derelict condition, until an international preservation campaign was launched in the late 1950s.
 Upon learning of the structure's potential demolition, Le Corbusier utilized his global prominence to garner worldwide support from influential figures and institutions, including the Museum of Modern Art and Time magazine, eventually contributing to the successful campaign.
-In 2016, it was inscribed as a UNESCO World Heritage Site, reinforcing its architectural notability, and confirming that while it was an imperfect residence, its does serve as a showpiece for Le Corbusier's creative aesthetic, primarily as the physical embodiment of his manifesto, while also being the last project that personified all five tenets of the Five Points of Architecture.
+In 2016, it was inscribed as a UNESCO World Heritage Site, reinforcing its architectural notability, and confirming that while it was an imperfect residence, it does serve as a showpiece for Le Corbusier's creative aesthetic, primarily as the physical embodiment of his manifesto, while also being the last project that personified all five tenets of the Five Points of Architecture.